werayn/Java_area/README.md

 This project is a IFTT like built with `Java`, `MongoDB` and `Spring`.
 An applet is triggered by changes that occur within other web services such as Twitter, Facebook, ...
 Using the APIs made available by these services.
 I used a simple `bootstrap` template to generate the webview.
+This project have been made during my 2nd years at Epitech

 ## Getting started